-Occasional lectures on his work at Plymouth College of Art have inspired many students to follow in his footsteps and he has taken photography/film sudents on overseas work experience trips to Mozambique, Bangladesh, Nepal & Belize.
-Two of them subsequently winning a National TV award for a film shot during their trip to Central America.
+As a regular visiting lecturer to Plymouth College of Art Neil has inspired many students to follow in his footsteps.
+He has taken photography/film sudents on overseas work experience trips to Mozambique, Bangladesh, Nepal, Honduras and Belize.
+Two of them subsequently won a National TV award for a film shot during their trip to Central America.
 Neils' photographs and articles have been published in most major newspapers, reproduced in hundreds of books, educational DVD's & countless magazines world-wide, he continues to travel and work overseas.

 All images on this